FluxML/Flux.jl/docs/src/gpu.md

 ┌ Warning: Trying to use backend: CUDA but it's trigger package is not loaded.
 │ Please load the package and call this function again to respect the preferences backend.
 └ @ Flux ~/fluxml/Flux.jl/src/functor.jl:637
-[ Info: Running automatic device selection...
-[ Info: Trigger package for backend: CUDA is not loaded.
-[ Info: Trigger package for backend: AMD is not loaded.
-[ Info: Trigger package for backend: Metal is not loaded.
-[ Info: Trying backend: CPU.
 [ Info: Using backend: CPU.
 (::Flux.FluxCPUDevice) (generic function with 1 method)
 ```